Gothic-Modding-Community/gmc/docs/zengin/anims/AniEventBlocks.md

 The example shows the animation and its event block.
 We place these events into a block surrounded by curly brackets.

-There are many events to choose from to choose from, here are some examples:
+There are many events to choose from to choose from.
+Here are some examples:
 Sound effects
 ```dae
 *eventSFXGrnd (12 "Run")